 Balance transfer fees

 Balance transfer includes certain fees which vary from company to company.
-Usually the fees amounts to about 3% to 5% of the transferred debt.
-There are also certain provisions which helps you to have 0% transfer fee for a limited period of time.
+Usually, the fees amount to about 3% to 5% of the transferred debt.
+Certain provisions help you to have a 0% transfer fee for a limited period of time.

 Benefits of transfer

-- The second benefit is that it helps to reduce your debt within limited time frame.
+- The second benefit is that it helps to reduce your debt within a limited time frame.